 Our method uses a recursive process of matching observational ranks over pairs of variables: a master and an input variable.
 The initial master variable is a random variable $\sim N(0.5, 0.15)$ and the input variables are the "sub-indices" described earlier.
 Taking each of the input variables in turn, the algorithm first determines which observations appear in both the master and input variables.
-Observations for this conjoint set are then ranked separately for the master and the input variables.
-Having obtained master and input variable ranks for each observation, we next create a "match" variable which rescales the input variable by assigning the cardinal value of the
+Observations for this conjoint set are then ranked separately for

-&lt;sup>6 A Note on Data coverage:
+&lt;sup>5 A Note on Data coverage: